My 2024 Year In Review!

 My First Baby, My Daughter is 10!

-I was playing at the playground yesterday with my son, who is currently two years and nine months old.
-I was playing at a playground where I used to take my middle son, now five.
-I was looking at my little one – in my middle son’s old clothes – standing in the exact placeContinue reading “Our Town: Act 3, Mark Duplass & Perspective on Kids”
+Kids Grow Up Too Fast I was playing at the playground yesterday with my son, who is currently two years and nine months old.
+He was playing at a playground where I used to take my middle son, now five.
+I was looking at my little one – in my middle son’s old clothes –Continue reading “Our Town: Act 3; Mark Duplass’ Perspective; The Concept That Time Flies, And Kids Grow Up Too Fast”